Please review this page for answers to some of the most commonly asked questions about our studio and our practice.

 We currently accept cash, local checks and credit cards (minimum purchase $60).
 Our courses and class cards have a built-in discount.
 For current prices, class card, please see our class page.

 We encourage our all our new students to come with a friend.
 The joy of learning yoga will be doubled when you have a yoga buddy.
-Mature teens are welcome to accompany you.
+Mature teens are welcome to accompany an adult or come alone.